 - Here are a few that have serious potential for harm:

 (Curious about the research behind these dangers?
-Check out 6 Harmful Additives Still on U.S. Shelves)
+Check out 6 Harmful Additives Still On U.S. Food Shelves)

 3. Ask what effect the processing had on the foods included in the product